Fans and Team Visa Athletes will enjoy the convenience and style of Visa payment-enabled gloves, stickers and commemorative Olympic pins

 In addition to the wearables and as the exclusive payment partner of the Olympic Games, Visa is facilitating and managing the entire payment system infrastructure and network throughout all venues within the Games.
 This includes more than 1,000 contactless point-of-sale terminals capable of accepting mobile and wearable payments.

 As the payments industry increasingly shifts from plastic to digital, new technology advances from Visa and its partners are bringing consumers a simple and secure purchasing experience.
 To learn more about Visa and its Olympic sponsorship, visit https://usa.visa.com/about-visa/sponsorships-promotions/olympics-partnership.html.

 About Visa Inc.

 1 Olympic Winter Games PyeongChang 2018 Organizing Committee official website: https://www.pyeongchang2018.com/en/pyeongchang-weather-conditions

-View source version on businesswire.com: http://www.businesswire.com/news/home/20171108005557/en/
+View source version on businesswire.com: https://www.businesswire.com/news/home/20171108005557/en/

 Source: Visa Inc.

 Sarah Hamblen, 415-728-7268